Schedule of Tuition and Fees, 2018-19

-Section 68130.5 - A student, other than a nonimmigrant alien, who is not a resident of California is exempt from paying nonresident tuition if the student meets the requirements of (1) through (4), below:
+Section 68130.5 - A student, other than a nonimmigrant noncitizen, who is not a resident of California is exempt from paying nonresident tuition if the student meets the requirements of (1) through (4), below:

 (1) Satisfaction of the requirements of either subparagraph (A) or subparagraph (B):

 (A) A total attendance of, or attainment of credits earned while in California equivalent to, three or more years of full-time attendance or attainment of credits at any of the following: